GuillaumeGermain/CNN/README.md

     Non-trainable params: 0
     _________________________________________________________________

-I train it and save the parameter weights.
+I trained it and saved the parameter weights.

+The accuracy rate was around 79%

-Then I add a new Convolution2D + MaxPool and transfer as many weights as possible to the new one.
+Then I added a new Convolution2D + MaxPool and transferred as many weights as possible to the new one.
-In practice, in this case, it works only with the first convolution layer.
+In practice, in this case, it worked only with the first convolution layer.

     classifier_2.summary()